 Priority habitat details

-The hedgerow has to be over 20m long and up to 5m wide, with no gaps more than 20m.
+Hedgerow priority habitat —lines of bushes, shrubs and sometimes trees— has to be over 20m long and up to 5m wide, with no gaps more than 20m.

 Hedgerows are part of the Boundary and Linear Features broad habitat type which also includes lines of trees, walls, stone and earth banks, grass strips and dry ditches.

-Banks or ditches associated with hedgerows are part of the habitat, as well as herbaceous vegetation in hedgerow banks.
+Banks or ditches associated with hedgerows are part of the habitat, as well as vegetation in hedgerow banks.

-Ancient hedgerows will have been in existence before the Enclosures from 1750 to 1860.
+Ancient hedgerows will have been in existence from before the Enclosures from 1750 to 1860.
 The thin straight Hawthorn hedges of the Enclosures support less biodiversity, as do hedges of Beech, Privet, Yew or non-native trees.

 21 important hedgerows have been identified in Barnsley: 13 species-rich old lanes, six species-rich hedgerows and two hedgerow banks.
 Only one, Black Lane, currently has LWS status as a hedgerow.
 More on sites

 In the Barnsley area hedgerows still act as wildlife corridors for many species including bats.
 They are particularly important for moths and butterflies such as White-letter Hairstreak, and farmland birds including Grey Partridge, Linnet and Yellowhammer.
-More on species and habitat features
+More on species and features

-Please use the following links for more information on hedgerows
+Please use the following links for more information on hedgerows.